 • • • •

 I still believe that, you know.
-Even a dozen years and counting after the closing of canon.
+Even some fifteen years and counting after the closing of canon.

 I think that Riddle returned to the ww from his first exile to discover that his long-range plans had suffered an unexpected set-back.
 Actually, he may have had a couple of plans regarding the school already in train, and neither had materialized.
 The first showed no signs of materializing at all.
 His back-up plan was also a washout.